-- 6.01 The first digit of a 2-digit code is used as a transfer code.
-After completion of a pulse train at the end of the first digit, relay A reoperates and relay C releases. - 6.02 Relay RL now operates under control of all normal TR relays, the selected SW lead on the first bank of the selector switch, the operated T relay, and the released C relay.
-The RL relay in operating: (a) locks up to the B relay and (b) operates the release magnet of the selector circuit. - 6.03 The release magnet in operating causes the selector switch to release which in turn restores the off-normal contacts to their normal position.
+as a transfer code.
+After completion of a pulse train at the end of the first digit, relay A reoperates and relay C releases.

+6.02 Relay RL now operates under control of all normal TR relays, the selected SW lead on the first bank of the selector switch, the operated T relay, and the released C relay.
+The RL relay in operating: (a) locks up to the B relay and (b) operates the release magnet of the selector circuit.

+the selector switch to release which in turn restores the off-normal contacts to their normal position.
 This causes the TR relay to operate.
-The TR relay in operating: (a) locks up, (b) transfers the R leads (connected to the second bank of the selector switch) from the single-digit code stations to the selected group of 2-digit stations, and (c) prevents any other RL relay, which may be provided, from operating when the second digit is dialed. - 6.04 After completion of the pulse train at the end of the second digit, audible signal power supply causes the operation of the station audible signal (as described in 9).
+The TR relay in operating: (a) locks up, (b) transfers the R leads (connected to the second bank of the selector switch) from the single-digit code stations to the selected group of 2-digit stations, and (c) prevents any other RL relay, which may be provided, from operating when the second digit is dialed.

+6.04 After completion of the pulse train at the end of the second digit, audible signal power supply causes the operation of the station audible signal (as described in 9.00).